Published on May 17th, 2011 | by Becky Striepe2

 In this fascinating TED Talk, Suzanne Lee talks about an exciting new technology that would allow designers to grow clothing in a process similar to making kombucha at home.

 The fabric is actually created by bacteria, yeast, and other microbes that “spin” a cellulose fiber as part of their life cycle under certain conditions, and if this process caught on it would significantly cut the impact of fabric production.
-Instead of growing plants or raising animals then shipping and processing the materials all over the world to create finished products, this technology would allow designers to grow their own microbe fabric using a very low-energy process and form it into shape.
+Instead of growing plants or raising animals then shipping and processing the materials all over the world to create finished products, the technology that Suzanne Lee describes would allow designers to grow their own microbe fabric using a very low-energy process and form it into shape.

 The microbe fabric is very good at absorbing dyes, which makes it a great candidate for vegetable dyes, but even higher impact dyes like indigo require much less dye to achieve the same color.
 She explains in the video that it takes one dip in indigo to get a very dark blue, whereas a cotton garment would take up to eight dips to get the same shade.